jtransc/jtransc/README.md

 ### Native:

 Instead of generating C++ and then using emscripten or other technologies, JTransc allows you to generate code that is native to your platform.
 For example: when targeting JS you will use native JS best-in-class GC instead of a GC emulated in C++ & emscripten.
 And no need to know a proper heap size beforehand targeting JS.

 ### Native facilities:

 Some classes like String, StringBuilder or ArrayList are implemented in a way that it uses native JavaScript/AS3/Dart... facilities.
 Like JavaScript String, Array and so on.

-### Treeshaking
+### Treeshaking:

 Instead of generating huge projects including everything, or having complex proguard configuration files.
 JTransc includes treeshaking in a simple way.
 You can use annotations to keep methods, classes and fields or another annotations.
 It works for all targets and it is fully integrated in the workflow.

+### Thread and sync I/O support in JS:

+JTransc supports plain Java applications using Threads and sync I/O in JS converting that into an asynchronous version in JS using await/async detecting branches not using Threads/sync I/O for fastest performance.

 # Support this project